hyweljohnllewellyn/hywelme/_posts/2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1.markdown

 ---
 layout: post
-title:  " Moving a WordPress site from GoDaddy to DigitalOcean using ServerPilot.io and then added it to CloudFlare CDN - Part 1 Why?"
+title:  " Moving a WordPress site from GoDaddy to DigitalOcean using ServerPilot.io and then adding it to CloudFlare CDN - Part 1 Why?"
 date:   2015-03-05 20:56:00
 categories: DigitalOcean WordPress CloudFlare
 ---